joeyvmason/joeyvmason.github.io/_posts/2016-10-25-using-scalyr-with-elastic-beanstalk.md

 ## How does Scalyr work?

-There are [several ways](https://www.scalyr.com/help/data-sources) that you can get your log data into Scalyr's system, but the most straight forward way to do it is to use the Scaly Agent.
+There are [several ways](https://www.scalyr.com/help/data-sources) that you can get your log data into Scalyr's system, but the most straight forward way to do it is to use the Scalyr Agent.

 ### Scalyr Agent